-"We held his hands while he went down to the theatre.
-We had no idea that it was going to become an 11, 12-hour operation"
+"We held his hands while he went down to the operating theatre"

 But as bad as were in the first half, we were as good in the second.
 We ran out 4-0 winners, and it could have been six or seven.
 Every time we attacked, we looked like scoring.